joshua-beazley/MTG-counterfeits/README.md

 To run, use the command ``python create_printsheet.py --decklist "test.txt" --deckname "ready_to_print.pdf"``

+⚠️⚠️WARNING -- May take over a minute to complete program because of the server query time. ⚠️⚠️

 ### How it works

 The .txt file is parsed and a request is sent to scryfall for an image by that name.
 The image is saved locally until